jackkutilek/PuzzleTree/readme.md

 `context.checkpoint`: set to `true` to set a checkpoint at the end of this turn.
 This makes reset load this turn's end state instead of the state from after the level load (and initial update).

-`context.force_release_keys`: an array of key [Directions](#directions) to 'force release' at the end of the frame, without running a release turn.
+`context.force_release_keys`: an array of key [Directions](#directions) to 'force release' at the end of the frame, without queuing a release turn.
 This will also prevent key repeats, since the engine will think the key is not pressed anymore.

 `context.force_release_all_keys`: set to `true` to force release all keys at the end of this frame.
 This is just shorthand for adding `Directions.ALL_DIRS` to `context.force_release_keys`.

+`context.force_release_mouse`: set to `true` to force release the mouse button at the end of this frame, without queuing a release turn.

 `context.no_save`: set to `true` to prevent saving the results of this turn in the undo stack.
 Useful for turns that animate certain visual feedback (when you can't move into a wall, etc.) without polluting the undo stack with superficial state changes.